loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 from the lambda calculus and its natural deduction root, rather taking inspiration from linear types, which is based on Girard's linear logic.

-An important aspect of a system-level language is having the representation of types and values be efficiently ...
+An important aspect of a system-level language is the representation of types and values.
+We want the language to be efficient, and thus, the representation must match the computer's representation of memory.
+For instance, in many functional programming languages values are boxed, i.e, placed behind pointers.

-In this section we will introduce the reader to #ln.
+In a system-level language this would be counter-productive because the control over memory should be in the hands of the developer.

 == Grammar